About www.BrendanGregg.com

 As a public figure in computer performance, I get a lot of emails and unsolicited requests for my professional help.
 Every week there is some random company that is failing to solve a gnarly performance issue, and out of desperation emails me directly, hoping for immediate (and usually unpaid) help.
 I do eventually read all the emails I'm sent, and sometimes I find time to help random people out -- it can be fun, educational, and rewarding for me.
 However, while I wish I could reply to them all, I have to admit that I usually don't have the time to do so.
 If I didn't reply to you, sorry, it's a reflection of my overflowing inbox rather than the importance of your request.

 A Performance Issue: If you work for Intel, you know where to find me!
 For others, I usually don't have the spare time to help them with random performance issues, sorry.
 If this issue is on a forum, mailing list, stackoverflow, etc., I'm more likely to find the time to help, since it can be useful to have a public reference to an issue with its solution.
+One day I hope to have more time to help with these.

 Book Errata: Please email me.
 I've put Systems Performance 2nd Edition errata here, and BPF Performance Tools errata here.